fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/04Horner/04Horner.md

 	1:	Enter the degree of the polynomial and value of x 5
 		2
-		Enter the coefficients in reverse order
-		6 5 4 3 2 1
+		Enter the coefficients in descending order of degree 6 5 4 3 2 1
 		Value of polynomial after evaluation=120.000000